 Providing new opportunities to blend science and engineering to solve complex medical challenges, Florida Tech’s biomedical engineering graduate programs keep students on the leading edge of what is happening in the medical community.
-The university is located in a growing healthcare region that includes hospitals, health centers and institutes, providing opportunities for advanced laboratory research and mentorship with medical professionals.
+The university is located in a rapidly growing healthcare region that includes hospitals, health centers, research laboratories, and institutes, providing countless opportunities for advanced laboratory research and mentorship with medical professionals.
 Students work hands-on with physicians and technicians at several locations, including:

 As one of the top biomedical engineering schools, Florida Tech’s individualized academic choices allows students to customize their learning in a way that best suits their careers goals.
 Graduate students experience one-on-one guidance from professors and industry experts from interdisciplinary backgrounds to create a comprehensive and engaging learning environment.